Rape preventionDate rape - prevention; Sexual assault - prevention

 The following safety tips may help reduce your chances of being raped:

-- Carry items that can call attention to you if needed (such as whistles and personal alarms).
+- Carry items that you can use if you need to call attention to your situation (such as whistles and personal alarms).

-- Consider taking a self-defense class, which can give you self-confidence and provide useful skills and strategies for different situations.
+- Consider taking a self-defense class.
+This may give you self-confidence and provide useful skills and strategies for different situations.

 - Do not hitchhike.
 If your vehicle breaks down and someone offers to give you a ride, ask the person to call for help while you stay locked in your vehicle.